l0k9j/webversity/content/p/framework/criteria.md

-Although this is still a leap of faith, it might be time to give a chance to the companies that have, at the core of their business model, given top priority to the highest standards of data privacy.
+Although this is still a leap of faith, it might be time to give a chance to the companies that have, at the core of their business model, given top priority to the privacy-first solutions.
 Those that claim zero-knowledge, (real!) end-to-end encryption, that ask for the absolute minimum of information.
 Those that treat personal data as a toxic asset.

+#### scores

+5: strong commitment to privacy-first policy.
+No-log, no tracking, zero-knowledge, end-to-end encryption, doesn't need any personal data (e.g. phone number, name, ...), no sharing with any third-party, no profiling or advertising.